hetalang/heta-specifications/classes.md

 ### Usage

-- The `DSwitcher` monitors the value of the `trigger` expression.
+- The `DSwitcher` monitors the value of the `trigger` at **integration time points**.
-- The switcher activates when the `trigger` transitions from `false` to `true`.
+- The switcher activates each time when the `trigger` transitions from `false` to `true`.
 - The trigger property must evaluate to a **boolean** expression, such as `(x > 1) and (y != x)`.
-- For non-boolean expressions, use the `CSwitcher` class.
+- For non-boolean expressions and strictly evaluated time points, use the `CSwitcher` class.
+- Usage of `DSwitcher` may result in different results depending on the integration method used time steps etc. It is recommended to use `CSwitcher` for more precise control over the switching conditions.

 ### Examples
 Discrete switcher that updates the value of the `s1` at some specific condition.